-While anxiety isn’t a bad behaviour per se, it can help to give your dog some time-out when they’re acting out.
+While anxiety isn’t a bad behavior per se, it can help to give your dog some time out when they’re acting out.
 Isolating your pet in a safe and quiet space can help calm their frayed nerves.
 Maybe that space has some very quiet music playing, low lights, and/or some aromatherapy available (see below “Alternative Therapies”).

 Calming coats and t-shirts apply mild, constant pressure to a dog’s torso, surrounding a dog much like a swaddling cloth on a baby.
 It’s recommended for dogs with any type of anxiety induced by travel, separation, noise, or stranger anxiety.
 These are available from most pet supply stores.